-How to test my alternator
+How to test an alternator

-Alternator testing is fairly easy if you have a digital multimeter.
-But there are dangerous ways to do alternator testing.
 Cardone, a major re builder of alternators has issued a service bulletin regarding the right and wrong ways to test an alternator.

 Testing an alternator the wrong way